twitter/d3kit/docs/api/index.md

 ## CanvasChart

-This class extends from AbstractChart and therefor inherits all fields and functions.
+This class extends from `AbstractChart` and therefore inherits all fields and functions.
 In addition, it also provides the followings:

 #### Fields